 Any special training or certification required to implement or inspect NPS BMPs is determined and overseen by the implementing organization.
 Additionally, individuals involved with NPS BMP data management and data quality assurance and control procedures are not required to have any special training or certification, however in order to perform these functions effectively, training in spreadsheets, databases, and geographic information systems (GIS), as well as computer programming and code writing may be necessary.
-Delaware's Quality Assurance Manager received training from the EPA on Quality Assurance Strategies for the use of Existing Data in February 2013.
+Delaware's previous Quality Assurance Manager received training from the EPA on Quality Assurance Strategies for the use of Existing Data in February 2013.
+As of September 2019, Delaware's Quality Assurance Manager position is vacant, and it is anticipated that the new Manager will undergo the same training.
 Due to privacy concerns, BMP implementing organizations determine who may have clearance to complete data sets and in some situations restrict the transfer of personal and locational information.